Skip County Header

 To find out if the service line contains lead, the water utility or a licensed plumber would need to inspect the service line.
 Homeowners may legally own some or all of the service line and if they choose to have it replaced, they may have to pay at least part of the replacement costs.

-If the water has not been tested, or has been found to contain lead levels of more than 15 ppb, there are several things that can be done to reduce ingestion of lead from drinking water.
+If the water has not been tested, or if it has been found to contain lead levels of more than 15 ppb, then there are several things that can be done to reduce ingestion of lead from drinking water.

 1. Do not drink, cook, or make baby formula with water from the hot water tap.